Ayushisood/EditableTable/README.md

 * Add a new row
 * Delete an already existing row
 * Edit a row with save the updates or cancel the updates functionality
+* Export the data as csv file to the device

 ### Technologies and Frameworks used
 * ReactJS